-However, there are also nary other proposals.14 Some of these are built on the idea that there should be a world government and a world legislative assembly.
-The reasoning in some of the proposals is sometimes confused, in particular when reference is made to a world government, while at the same time, nation state, should be maintained.
-Others are extremely complex and probably also vary expensive.
-In some cases, proposals are built on the idea of reforming the United Nations in a manner that it might develop into a world government.
+However, there are also many other proposals.
+14 Some of these are built on the idea that there should be a world government and a world legislative assembly.
+The reasoning in some of the proposals is sometimes confused, in particular when reference is made to a world government, while at the same time nation states should be maintained.
+Others are extremely complex and probably also very expensive.
+In some cases proposals are built on the idea of reforming the United Nations in a manner that it might develop into a world government.
 Proposals with respect to transition from the present system to a new system are often lacking.

 Another issue discussed in these proposals is the right to a military defence.
-So ne of the proposals require that states must give up that right and that a world government should have monopoly on the use of military force.
+Some of the proposals require that states must give up that right and that a world government should have monopoly on the use of military force.
 Some thinkers advocate complete disarmament.
-Personally, I do not for a moment believe
+Personally, I do not for a moment believe that this is realistic.
+In my opinion, each state is under an obligation to have a military defence, either their own or through a defence alliance.